Please go to http://shuwen.haverford.edu/ for more information about my research and teaching, with downloadable PDFs.

 My research has been published in scientific journals such as Journal of Personality and Social Psychology, Journal of Family Psychology, Cultural Diversity and Ethnic Minority Psychology, Journal of Cross-Cultural Psychology, and Journal of Occupational Health Psychology.

-Tsai, W., Sun, M., Wang, S., & Lau, A. S. (in press).
+Tsai, W., Sun, M., Wang, S., & Lau, A. S. (2016).
 Implications of emotion expressivity for daily and trait interpersonal and intrapersonal functioning across cultural groups.
-Asian American Journal of Psychology.
+Asian American Journal of Psychology, 7(1), 52-63.

 Wang, S., & Lau, A. S. (2015).
 Mutual and non-mutual social support: Cultural differences in the psychological, behavioral, and biological effects of support-seeking.
 Journal of Cross-Cultural Psychology, 46(7), 916-929.